Exeton/Code-Improvement-Study---Pong/README.md

 * What are speedMultiplier and MovementPixels?
 Are they related to the ball or paddles?
 * What does paddleOffset do?
-* What are the width and height varriables for?
-Knowing they're for keeping track of the form width / heigh, why are they neccessary?
+* What are the width and height variables  for?
+Knowing they're for keeping track of the form width / height, why are they necessary?
 Is this a design flaw?
 * Why are we storing the ball bitmap?

 Okay, let's address those questions and a few others.
 A very crucial and also easy problem to fix are some poorly chosen names like speedMultiplier and MovementPixels.
 Looking at the code, speedMultiplier is multiplied by a random value to determine the ball's starting velocity.
-Perhaphs a better name would be InitialBallSpeedMultiplier or AverageInitialBallVelocity.
+Perhaps a better name would be InitialBallSpeedMultiplier or AverageInitialBallVelocity.
 The latter isn't truly reflective of the code, however if the code determining the ball's initial velocity was rewritten this would be an intuitive name.

 We'll also change MovementPixels to PaddleSpeedInPixelsPerTick.
 This is a pretty long name, and can be changed if I think of a better one in the future.

 Finally, we'll change paddleOffset to PaddlePadding which I find slightly more descriptive, especially if you have experience with css.
 This property determines the amount of pixels between the paddle and the left / right edge of the screen.
-This is called padding when refering to element's relative positions on a webpage.
+This is called padding when referring to element's relative positions on a webpage.

 ```c#
         private const int InitialBallSpeedMultiplier = 6;